Skip to main content

 Service account API keys

 When a client authenticates with a service account API key, the service account’s assigned roles determine access.
-Use this method for automated clients, CI/CD pipelines, and headless agent runtimes.
+Use API Key v2 for automated clients, CI/CD pipelines, and headless agent runtimes that need organization-scoped access.
 For setup details, see Connect & Authenticate.

 Console UI reference